IlleQuiProgrammat/TkinterXml/README.md

 # TkinterXml

-A Program designed to parse the tree of a XML document and render the result using tkinter
+A library designed to parse the tree of a XML document and render the result using tkinter.
+See the examples in `/docs/examples`.

 ## Running